Opening Statement

 Design

 For the given study, an ethnographical approach has been chosen for the purpose of analyzing humankind classification with regard to race, nationality, ethnicity, origins, and typical character traits that can be found in the region of West Indies.
-In order to complete a qualitative ethnology study, an observational checklist will be composed to examine the main peculiarities of social setting (See Appendix 1).
+In order to complete a qualitative ethnology study, an observational checklist will be composed to examine the main peculiarities of social settings (See Table 1).
 When the checklists are completed by the identified groups, the participants will be split into the groups in accordance with culturally predetermined characteristics.
 The next stage will be introduction of interview questions designed equally for each group.
 Beside ethnographical classification, age classification will also be presented to identify which group of teenagers is more likely to consume alcohol.

-Rationale for the design
+Rationale for the Design

-An ethnographical approach to conducting a qualitative research is justified with regard to the purpose of the research, the chosen participants and variables introduced to the study.
-Because the main research question seeks to define the connection between underage drinking and environmental influences, the analysis of cultural phenomena is indispensible for learning what knowledge of a specific cultural object or concept reflects (Lambert, Glacken, & McCarron, 2011).
+An ethnographical approach to conducting a qualitative research is justified with regard to the purpose of the research, the chosen participants, and variables introduced to the study.
+Because the main research question seeks to define the connection between underage drinking and environmental influences, the analysis of cultural phenomena is indispensable for learning what knowledge of a specific cultural object or concept reflects (Lambert, Glacken, & McCarron, 2011).
 What is more important is that “…ethnography involves the researcher gathering information about people first-hand, through observing and questioning participants” (p.
 18).
 Face-to-face communication can be successful in case a researcher objectively evaluates the received data and does not resort to subjective reconsideration with reliance on generally accepted terms.
 Other than that, the chosen research design fully meets the research objectives.

 Methodology